 The Lab Manager is the Key

 In the earlier days of LIS software implementation, the pitch and decision process went through the lab manager.
-He or she was the individual with the most direct knowledge of the workings of their lab, and they understood exactly what their particular facility needed in order to improve functionality and workflow.
-Unfortunately, a lot of factors in recent years have taken much of the control out of their hands.
+He or she was the individual with the most direct knowledge of the workings of their lab.
+They understood exactly what their particular facility needed to improve functionality and workflow.
+Unfortunately, a lot of factors in recent years have taken much of that control out of their hands.

-There have been mandates for incorporating EMR systems in order to comply with a national Electronic Health Records (EHR) system, and this fact on top of the way laboratory needs tend to go by the wayside combine to create a situation where important tools are being overlooked in favor of the bare minimum requirements, or subpar systems from “one-stop shop” vendors.
+Mandates for incorporating EMR systems in order to comply with a national Electronic Health Records (EHR) system.
+Laboratory needs sidelined in favor of the bare minimum requirements, or subpar systems from “one-stop shop” vendors.
 The big players in the now-mature LIS industry have let that focus slide in favor of the more lucrative EMR market, since those systems tend to be the big purchases for medical facilities seeking compliance.
 Because of this, more and more lab managers are finding the decision-making power taken out of their hands and given over to CEOs and CIOs with much less involvement in actual lab processes.

 Saving money is of the utmost importance, but sadly this often takes the form of the higher-ups going with a system that appears easy or cheap in order to slap a Band-Aid on the issue, but really doesn’t fit the needs of the individual lab manager.
 Although labs are generally highly profitable and provide information that is integral to making clinical decisions, and although the implementation of effective software has shown proven returns by numerous studies, the lab’s needs are often ignored.